Last month, a reader wanted to know how to connect with a hiring manager who isn’t active on LinkedIn.

-I see that you are connected to Hannah Joyce and have endorsed her for her leadership skills.
+I see that you are connected to Hannah Joyce and have written a LinkedIn recommendation for her.
 I have been excited to learn about her company and am interested in talking with Hannah to learn more about it.

-Hank Boyer, Executive Consultant, suggests researching the hiring manager’s interests by:
+Hank Boyer, an Executive Consultant, suggests researching the hiring manager’s interests:

 That email might look like this:

 I’m interested in working for you at [Company Name].
-I checked your LinkedIn profile and thought this excellent article on implementing the new FDA regulations on sunscreen labeling might interest you.
-Yes, I read those things.
+Thus, I thought this article on the new FDA labeling regulations might interest you.

-I understand you might not have any open positions right now, but would you be willing to let me host you for a brief coffee meeting near your office this week or next?
+I understand you might not have open positions, but would you be willing to meet me for coffee this week or next?

-I would appreciate the opportunity to learn what I need to do for you to consider me a top pipeline candidate for your next opening.
+I would appreciate the opportunity to learn how I can become a top candidate for your next opening.

 Go Live to Ask for an Introduction

-Rich Grant, a career advisor, suggests considering a variety of sources for common ground when looking for people to introduce you:
+Rich Grant, a career advisor, suggests various sources for finding common ground.

-Rich says you should call these people because talking with them helps you get a better sense of the strength of their connection to the hiring manager.
+Rich recommends you call to get the best sense of the strength of their connection to the hiring manager.

-Get face-to-face in person or via Zoom with people who can help you every chance you have.
+Thus, get face-to-face in person or via Zoom with people who can help you every chance you get.

 “That’s ALL Outside My Comfort Zone”

-You can walk away from this tested advice and fail to make contact with the hiring manager who controls access to your dream job.
-Or, you can try some of these ideas.
+You can walk away from this tested advice about connecting with hiring managers.
+Or, you can try some of the ideas.

-- You will fail and feel some level of personal, private discomfort.
-That you will get over.
+- Fail and feel some level of discomfort that you will get over.

-- You will succeed.
-Part of the time.
-Don’t expect to bat a thousand, but do expect to get some base hits.
-That you will celebrate.
+- Succeed — part of the time.
+Don’t expect to bat a thousand, but you will get some base hits.

 The Source of Those Sample Requests

-I adapted real requests for introductions that I have received from LinkedIn connections.
+I adapted requests for introductions I’ve received for the templates above.

-I passed each of them along to the hiring manager with a note explaining that I don’t know the person and that I was sharing their request as a courtesy.
-I said they should feel free to act on the request or ignore it as they wanted.
+I passed each of them along to the hiring manager.
+In each case, I included a note explaining that I didn’t know the person and that I was sharing their request as a courtesy.

-Please don’t hesitate to invite me to connect on LinkedIn here.
+Please invite me to connect on LinkedIn here.
 The more I know about my readers, the more relevant I can make my blog!